Mar 172025

 • Thomas Hayde b 1829.
 Mar Eliz O’Donnell

 • Patrick Hayde b 1832, Cloran.
 He probably mar Johanna Lyons in America.
-Descendants are discussed below.
+Descendants are discussed in the Connecticut page.

 James was not in the Tithe records and was probably with Edmond in Cloran.